sawhney17/logseq-smartblocks/README.md

 # SmartBlocks for Logseq

 This plugin allows you to create a templater button, which on click, inserts the contents of the template you've specified, under the block.
+Allows for advanced features and workflows.

+Currently porting features from the official Smartblocks from Roam plugin.
+Feel free to ping me on twitter [@aryansawhney17](https://twitter.com/aryansawhney17), or file a github issue for any feedback or feature requests.

 # Features